Holidays in the Dolomites

 Yes, guided walking tours are available to explore the Dolomite peaks and valleys in Selva, Canazei, and Merano.
 Each location offers full-day guided walks every Monday and Friday.
 Canazei provides a variety of trails suitable for all abilities, making it family-friendly.
 Selva features unlimited walking paths, stunning mountain views, and local cuisine.
 Merano offers beautiful vistas and natural beauty, ideal for exploring the mountainous region.
 Head to our Guided Walks page to find out more.

-Fly into: Innsbruck, Verona
+Fly into: Verona or Innsbruck (approx. 2 hours)

 Feefo badge